2014 ERG & Council Conference:

 Thank You Sponsor!

 Enrico is the Executive Vice President, Market Manager Corporate Banking at PNC Financial Services Group, Inc. and the leader of PNC's Middle Market and Corporate Finance businesses in the Greater Washington, D.C., area.
-In addition to his management responsibilities, he is also a member of PNC's Corporate and Institutional Baking (C&IB) Diversity Council.
+In addition to his management responsibilities, he is also a member of PNC's Corporate and Institutional Banking (C&IB) Diversity Council.
 He is a leader in C&IB's talent management and recruiting efforts, driving its highly successful efforts at Penn State and contributing significantly to the design and execution of its training program.

 Della Corna serves on the board of directors for the following organizations: the Northern Virginia Technology Council, the Pennsylvania State University Smeal College of Business Corporate Associates Advisory Board and Wolf Trap Foundation for the Performing Arts, where he also serves as treasurer on the executive committee.